I’ve been reading and researching it much, much longer.

 Having a positive mental attitude and a good mindset are important to have.
 What is more important, though, is your ability — your motivation — to get up and get the job done.

-Now, I don’t know if we’re heading into tough economic times.
+I don’t know if we’re heading into tough economic times.
 I don’t pay much mind to things like that.
-I do what I gotta do – and it really is as simple as that.
 What I do know is that whether the times are tough or the living is easy, three things have never failed to make fortunes: